A Visual Story About India’s Silent Health Crisis

 The Story Behind the Script

-To begin, we looked closely at the data.
-The script starts with the basics—what anaemia is, and how it harms.
+To begin, we examined the data closely.
+The script starts with the basics, what anaemia is, and how it harms.
 Anaemia is caused by a lack of healthy red blood cells.
 It leads to fatigue, shortness of breath, pallor, and dizziness.

 According to NFHS 5 (2019–21), 67.1% of children, 59.1% of adolescent girls, and 52.2% of pregnant women are anaemic.
 Moreover, five states have the highest burden among children: Haryana, Madhya Pradesh, Rajasthan, Telangana, and Punjab.